Graduate School

 - An integrated minor

-An integrated minor consists of a series of cognate courses from two or more areas.
+An integrated minor consists of a series of courses from two or more areas.
 These courses must be outside the major area of concentration, with most of the courses being outside the major department.
 The graduate faculty member representing the integrated minor must be from outside the major department.
 Graduate minors are listed on the student's transcript.

-Concurrent Master’s Degrees
+Concurrent Graduate Degrees

 Dual Majors